The Princeton Tigers needed a game like this.

 “As long as keep taking strides forward, I like the direction we’re going.”

-Etheridge praised the freshman and sophomore players for playing well in their first taste of varsity ball this season, including freshman Reece Pearson, who scored on a 9-yard run late in the third quarter, the Tigers’ last score of the game.
+Etheridge praised the freshman and sophomore players for performing well in their first taste of varsity ball this season, including freshman Reece Pearson, who scored on a 9-yard run late in the third quarter, the Tigers’ last score of the game.

-“It’s nice seeing the freshmen, especially like Reece Pearson, all the kids that work really hard and don’t get to see the field a ton on varsity come up and make big plays.
+“It’s nice seeing the freshmen, especially like Reece Pearson, all the kids that work really hard and don’t get to see the field a ton on varsity, come up and make big plays.
 It’s so exciting for them,” Etheridge said.

-Princeton’s 63 points is the Tigers’ most ever scored in the series with Kewanee, second only to the Boilermakers’ 64-point effort in 1974.
+Princeton’s 63 points is the Tigers’ most scored in the series with Kewanee, second only to the Boilermakers’ 64-point effort in 1974.
 Princeton’s previous high was 56 points in 2022 (56-7).